 How do I volunteer?

-To join our volunteer roster, click here and complete the sign-up form.
-Please note that we receive many emails about volunteering and it may be a few days before we are able to process your volunteer sign-up.
+To join our volunteer roster, complete the sign-up form at the top of this page.
+Please note that it may be a few days before we are able to process your volunteer sign-up.
 We are grateful for your patience and look forward to seeing you at an event!

 If you have additional questions about volunteering, please email Public Programs at firstname.lastname@example.org or call (415) 575-6175.